obervinov/pyinstabot-downloader/README.md

 ### Bot configuration source and supported parameters
 <img src="https://github.com/obervinov/_templates/blob/v1.2.2/icons/vault.png" width="15" title="vault"> All bot configuration is stored in the `Vault Secrets`</br>
-_except for the part of the configuration that configures the connection to `Vault` and external modules_</br>
+_except for the part of the configuration that configures the connection to `Vault`_</br>
-- `configuration/database-<env>`: database connection parameters (depends on the environment variable)
+- `configuration/database`: database connection parameters
   ```json
   {
     "database": "pyinstabot-downloader",